mSpiker1/Spiker-a03/README.md

 ###### Exercise 30:
 >re-did psuedocode, did not add a unit test because it's all just a main method.
 It's just a bunch of output in nested for loops, there's nothing to test.

+###### Exercise 33:
+>Separated the main method into two methods; the main method, and the eightBall method, which returns a random string from an array of four.
+The main reason for doing this is so that I could make a unit test for this exercise.
+This exercise also has a unit test now.